Blebot0/Rapidly-Exploring-Random-Tree/README.md

 # Changes that I am working on

 * Implementing in C++ to improve the efficiency of the Planner
+* Writing Comments on the python code to make it more understandable

 # Improvements that could be made